icedoesjs/automotive-info/README.md

 # automotive-info
-A simple automotive written in Next,js and using a RESTFUL Flask API
+A simple automotive website written in Next,js and using a RESTFUL Flask API

 ## Deploying
 - Create an ENV in API folder via python